Anyhowclick/KyberBounties/README.md

 # Bounties for ETHSanFrancisco
-Hey Hackers, unsure of what to work on for ETHSanFrancsico?
-Consider taking a look at what you can build with Kyber!
-One thing that we'd like to promote is the spirit of collaboration, and leveraging our protocol for use in other projects.
-For example, [InstaDapp](https://ethindia.conteract.io/) was put together in ETHIndia, where they won $3k in DAI.
+After witnessing the cool projects built at ETHBerlin, we cannot wait to see what ETHSanFrancisco can offer!
+There is a strong spirit of collaboration at these events, and we hope to further promote this ideal through the bounties we are offering.
+To get an idea of the kind of collaboration going on, take a look at [InstaDapp](https://ethindia.conteract.io/), a project put together in ETHIndia, where they won MakerDAO's first prize bounty of $3k in DAI.

+Our proposed bounties have a core idea of leveraging our protocol for use in other projects.

 ### 1. Collateral liqudation on-chain
 Lending platforms such as ETHLend, Dharma and Bloqboard allow for ERC20 tokens to be put as collateral.
 In the event of a loan default,